josephpconley/josephpconley.github.io/_posts/2014-5-13-datacombinator-query-engine.md

 tags: datacombinator api json xml csv opendata
 title: Query JSON/XML/CSV using SQL, and other useful data transformations
 published: true
+description: Ever wish you could use your favorite query language across different data formats?
+Or get query results in several formats (XML, JSON, and CSV/XLS)?
+Then check out DataCombinator's new query engine.
 ---

 Ever wish you could use your favorite query language across different data formats?
 Or get query results in several formats (XML, JSON, and CSV/XLS)?
 Then check out [DataCombinator's new query engine](http://www.datacombinator.com/query).